nerdreich/wiki.md/README.md

 ### Planned for v1.0.0

 * display warning when other user is editing a file at the same time
+* do not save history for empty diffs
 * better page history browser
 * contributing and code guidelines
 * password manager